Nijat Rahimov: Career

 Rahimov won a gold medal for Azerbaijan at the 2010 Summer Youth Olympics and a silver at the 2013 Junior World Weightlifting Championships.

 At the 2013 Summer Universiade he served as a flag bearer for Azerbaijan.
 Rahimov was suspended for 2 years from June 2013 after testing positive for anabolic steroids.
 An out of competition doping test found prior use of oxandrolone and dehydromethyltestosterone.

 Rahimov won a gold medal for Kazakhstan at the 2016 Olympics in the 77 kg weight class, setting a world record in clean and jerk (214 kg).

-In 2022, he was stripped of his gold medal from the 2016 Olympics.
+In 2022, he was stripped of his gold medal from the 2016 Olympics over doping.
 The Egyptian weightlifter, who finished third in the 2016 Olympics, has made statements against him.